10 steps to buying a home

 The more you can save for a deposit, the less you will have to pay back in the long run.
 This is why it is a good thing to start saving early.

 A repayment mortgage

 This is the most popular type of mortgage.
 With this type you repay part of the capital each month along with interest on the outstanding balance.
 So your payments will gradually reduce the mortgage over an agreed number of years.
 It will be repaid in full by the end of the agreed term so long as you make each payment when it is due.

-There are two types of repayment mortgages:
+There are two types of Repayment and Interest Only mortgages:

 Unlike most mortgages, where the interest rate can change, increasing or decreasing your monthly repayment, a fixed rate mortgage stays at a constant rate for a given period, typically two, three or five years, no matter what happens to general interest rates.
 Therefore, with this type of mortgage, you will know how much your monthly payments will be.